 A bloomer loaf is a cylindrical English bread with diagonal slashes on top.
 Most bloomers have a thick, crunchy crust and a soft, white interior.
 For more information, check out this article from Cook's Info.

 The term refers to the way the loaf is shaped.
-Instead of being put into a loaf pan like many breads, this loaf is shaped and allowed to rise free form– called “blooming.”
-That’s why this bread is called a bloomer.
+Instead of being put into a pan like many breads, it's shaped and allowed to rise free form-- called "blooming."

 Measure out all five ingredients: bread flour, salt, yeast, butter, and water.